stefan1893/TM-VI/README.md

 |03|Small and shallow networks | Check assumption: posterior approximations could be complex in small and shallow networks
 |04|Going deeper | Check behavior in deeper BNNs

+## Conda environment
+The "spec-file.txt" contains the conda environment specification which we used for the experiments.
+You can create our own environment wiht the following command:

+    conda create -n 'name' --file spec-file.txt

 ## Customized Keras layer for TM-VI
 To use the TM-VI Keras layer, you have to import the